 Also on a Friday, all children have the opportunity to take part in a raffle to win a cake to raise money for the PTA.
-Raffle tickets in the classrooms for 50p each during the morning.
 A winner will be drawn at lunchtime and they will bring home a cake to enjoy.
 They will then be responsible for providing the cake for the following week's raffle.
-If your child would like to participate please send them to school with 50p.
+Information about how to enter will be sent out by the Friends in September.